xiaoxianyu-office/mm/Stats.md

 # Built-In Stats

 These stats are inherently supported by MythicMobs, and can be configured in the `stats.yml` file in the plugin's root directory (`/plugins/MythicMobs/`) or inside Pack folders. (`/plugins/MythicMobs/Packs/CoolPack/`)
-The player inherits the `BaseValue` of these stats, while Mobs are granted them in the `Stats:` sub-section of their config.
+The player inherits the `BaseValue` of these stats; Mobs also inherit them as defaults, unless overrides are specified in the `Stats:` sub-section of their config.

 |Stat                                                         |Description                                                                                       |